Arjun-Shelke/Delta_Demo/README.md

 # Delta_Demo
-This is a Demo Git and Github Class
+This is a Demo Git and Github Class.